CSS FAQ AND TERM DEFINITIONS

 Boom: Email that can be sent at any time with time-sensitive information that cannot wait for the next Blast.

-Camp Out: Annual all-school camping trip.
+ASCO (All-School Camp Out): Annual all-school camping trip.
 Limited spots available.
 Registration and payment required.
 Happens late spring.

 Constructivism: CSS is founded on a constructivist educational philosophy developed by renowned Swiss psychologist Jean Piaget.
 After years of observing children, Piaget found that they learn best when they explore and discover on their own, constructing their knowledge through hands-on experiences and problem solving.